Low

 Pollen levels in Columbus are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Columbus is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Columbus is expected to be higher, with mild pollen conditions.

-Tomorrow's pollen forecast for Columbus is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Columbus is expected to be higher, with mild pollen conditions.

 The allergy forecast in Columbus is low today based on the supported tree, grass, and weed pollen data shown on this page.